 All documentation related to an incident that is reportable pursuant to 935 CMR 500.110(9)(a) shall be maintained by a Marijuana Establishment for not less than one year or the duration of an open investigation, whichever is longer, and made available to the Commission and Law Enforcement Authorities within their lawful jurisdiction on request.

 Security Audits.
-A Marijuana Establishment must, on an annual basis, obtain at its own expense, a security system audit by a vendor approved by the Commission.
-A report of such audit must be submitted, in a form and manner determined by the Commission, no later than 30 calendar days after the audit is conducted.
-If the audit identifies concerns related to the establishment's security system, the Marijuana Establishment must also submit a plan to mitigate those concerns within ten business days of submitting the audit
+A Marijuana Establishment shall, on an annual basis, obtain at its own expense, a security system audit by a vendor approved by the Commission.
+A report of such audit shall be submitted, in a form and manner determined by the Commission, no later than 30 calendar days after the audit is conducted.
+If the audit identifies concerns related to the establishment's security system, the Marijuana Establishment shall also submit a plan to mitigate those concerns within ten business days of submitting the audit

 500.120: Additional Operational Requirements for Indoor and Outdoor Marijuana Cultivators

-In addition to the general operational requirements for Marijuana Establishments required under 935 CMR 500.105, Marijuana Cultivators shall comply with additional operational requirements required under 935 CMR 500.120.
+In addition to the general operational requirements for Marijuana Establishments required under 935 CMR 500.105: General Operational Requirements for Marijuana Establishments and security requirements provided in 935 CMR 500.110: Security Requirements for Marijuana Establishments, Marijuana Cultivators shall comply with additional operational requirements required under 935 CMR 500.120: Additional Operational Requirements for Indoor and Outdoor Marijuana Cultivators.

 A Marijuana Cultivator may cultivate its own Marijuana or acquire Marijuana from other Marijuana Establishments for the purposes of Propagation.
+Prior to commencing operations, Marijuana Cultivators shall disclose all growing media and plant nutrients intended to be used during the cultivation process.
+In all instances, Marijuana Cultivators shall disclose all growing media and plant nutrients used for cultivation upon request.

 Only a licensed Marijuana Cultivator or Microbusiness is permitted to cultivate Marijuana for adult use for sale to Marijuana Establishments.

-All phases of the cultivation, Processing, and packaging of Marijuana by a Marijuana Cultivator shall take place in a designated area that is not visible from a public place without the use of binoculars, aircraft or other optical aids.
+All phases of the cultivation, Processing, and packaging of Marijuana by a Marijuana Cultivator shall take place in a designated Limited Access Area where Marijuana is not visible from a public place without the use of binoculars, aircraft or other optical aids.
+Marijuana is not visible if it cannot be reasonably identified.

 Application of Pesticides shall be performed in compliance with M.G.L. c.
 132B and the regulations promulgated at 333 CMR 2.00 through 333 CMR 14.00.
 Any testing results indicating noncompliance shall be immediately reported to the Commission, who may refer any such result to the MDAR.

-A Marijuana Cultivator selling or otherwise Transferring Marijuana to another Marijuana Establishment shall provide documentation of its compliance, or lack thereof, with the testing requirements of 935 CMR 500.160.
+A Marijuana Cultivator selling or otherwise transferring Marijuana to another Marijuana Establishment shall provide documentation of its compliance, or lack thereof, with the testing requirements of 935 CMR 500.160: Testing of Marijuana and Marijuana Products.

-A Marijuana Cultivator may label Marijuana with the word "organic" only if all cultivation is consistent with US Department of Agriculture organic requirements at 7 CFR 205 and consistent with MDAR requirements for Pesticide usage;
+A Marijuana Cultivator may label Marijuana and Marijuana Products with the word "organic" only if all cultivation is consistent with US Department of Agriculture organic requirements at 7 CFR 205: National Organic Program and consistent with MDAR requirements for Pesticide usage;

 Soil for cultivation shall meet federal standards identified by the Commission including, but not limited to, the U.S. Agency for Toxic Substances and Disease Registry's Environmental Media Evaluation Guidelines for residential soil levels.

 The cultivation process shall use best practices to limit contamination including, but not limited to, mold, fungus, bacterial diseases, rot, pests, Pesticides not in compliance with 935 CMR 500.120(5) for use on Marijuana, mildew, and any other contaminant identified as posing potential harm.
-Best practices shall be consistent with state and local law including, but not limited to, the Commission's Guidance on Integrated Pest Management in effect November 1, 2019.
+Best practices shall be consistent with state and local law including, but not limited to, the Commission's Guidance on Integrated Pest Management .